 In addition to common aspects, it identifies common enablers across all mobile metaverse services, such as localized services, enhanced real-time communications with avatars, XR media delivery, and digital asset management.
 One of example, the use case on synchronized predictive avatars focuses on the implementation and application of predictive avatars in the metaverse.
 This use case centers on the concept of virtual humans in the metaverse.
 It likely involves the development and utilization of avatars that can predict and simulate user behaviours or intentions in various scenarios within the metaverse environment.
 The use case would specify the initial conditions required for the implementation and operation of predictive avatars, such as technological capabilities, network requirements, and user interaction parameters with pre-conditions.
 The service flows detail the processes and interactions involved in the functioning of predictive avatars, from the creation to their real-time operation in the metaverse that shown in the figure 5.1.2.2.2-1.
 After describes the expected outcomes or changes following the implementation of the predictive avatars, it would outline how current technological features and standards either partially or fully support the functionalities required or highlights any new technological standardization requirements for standardization for this use case.

+ITU-T

+Introduction

+Focus Group on Metaverse (FG-MV) in the International Telecommunication Union Telecommunication Standardization Sector (ITU-T) was established in December 2022 and published 52 deliverables by June 2024 [i.7].
+Some of the focus group technical specifications have been used for new Recommendation standardization in corresponding Study Groups such as SG20: Internet of things (IoT) and smart cities and communities (SC&C).

+The focus group consisted of the following working groups.
+WG3 is relavent to metaverse standardization work in oneM2M since the group published the specification on requirements and framework of IoT for metaverse [i.8].
+Also WG5 worked on requirements of identifier interoperability for IoT devices [i.9].

+WG1 - General

+WG2 - Applications & Services

+WG3 - Architecture & Infrastructure

+WG4 - Virtual/Real World Integration

+WG5 - Interoperability

+WG6 - Security, Data & Personally identifiable information (PII) Protection

+WG7 - Economic, regulatory & competition aspects

+WG8 - Sustainability, Accessibility & Inclusion

+WG9 – Collaboration

+Metaverse IoT Requirements

+FGMV-31 defines object linking concept between physical and virtual worlds to categorize the metaverse.
+No-link objects only exists in virtual metaverse world.
+One-way link object is the representation of phytical object in the virtual world.
+The other way link, such as actuation in metaverse for a physical thing, is not provided.
+The last type is two-way link object which provides bi-directional interaction between physical and virtual worlds.

+The specification also defines the MVIoT (Metaverse using IoT enablement functionality) which includes physical devices, MVIoT platform and MVIoT services.
+Physical devices consists of IoT devices and user devices (e.g. AR/VR device).
+MVIoT services supports one-way or two-way object linking via MVIoT platform.

+Table 6.2.3.2-1 provides the gap analysis of the MVIoT requirements specified in FGMV-31 for oneM2M system.
+The term “virtual world” in the requirements is interpreted as oneM2M applications that supports metaverse.

+Table 6.2.3.2-1: Gap analysis of requirements in ITU-T FGMV-31